The Facilitator Guidelines is currently in version 1.9.

 After the critique or discussion, the co-facilitator should check in with the assigned facilitator to discuss challenges, if necessary.

 4.4 What is the role of a facilitator during the first meeting of a Focus Group?

 A Focus Group is a critique group that has a fixed membership, agrees to meet for a certain number of meetings, and is united by a shared interest.

 There are several special considerations for the first meeting of a Focus Group.

 - To start the meeting, the facilitator should begin with a round robin of introductions so that participants can meet and learn about each other.
 These introductions should include a description of their art project (how far along they are, difficulties, expected completion dates, etc.), and what they hope to receive from participation in the Focus Group.

 - The next step is to determine the Focus Group’s structure.
 Certain aspects of a Focus Group’s structure are fixed.
 For instance: Focus Groups meet on an every-other-week schedule, and meet for 1.5 hours.
 However, other aspects of a Focus Group’s structure are up to that Focus Group’s participants to decide.
 This decision should occur in a democratic fashion that meets the needs and desires of that Focus Group’s participants.
-Aspects of the Focus Group to be decided upon include: the nature or quantity of Focus Group submissions, whether or not a Focus Group will include discussions in addition to critiques and on what schedule, how may submission rotations the participants are committing to, etc.
+Aspects of the Focus Group to be decided upon include: the nature or quantity of Focus Group submissions; whether or not a Focus Group will include discussions in addition to critiques and if so on what schedule; how many submission rotations the participants are committing to, etc.